ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 The four steps are intended to encourage and enable adoption of new OITs.
 If it feels like you are being blocked during one of the steps, it's probably a strong indicator that an earlier step was not completed successfully or correctly.

 Your role is essential because you are championing the new OIT.
 It may well be that others join you in helping advocate for the new tool.
-But you are the one who spotted the potential of a new OIT to help you in your work, and to help others in their work.
-During the early stages of evaluating an OIT, you are taking responsibility managing its use.
-This might require you to:
+But you are the one who spotted the potential of a  OIT to help you in your work, and to help others in their work.
+During the early stages of evaluating an OIT, you are the natural focus point for the status of the OIT as it progresses through Acceptance, Approval, and Assurance testing.
+This might require you to deal with various 'housekeeping' activities, such as:

-- help organise or grant access to the tool
+- help organise installation or deployment
+- grant access to the OIT functionality
+- remove access from the OIT
+- co-ordinate with other system teams within the MOJ
+- create a process for saving material from the OIT into a corporate system
--   work out and ensure that access can be removed later, saving material back to a corporate system, advising on what information the tool is suitable for, handing over to another custodian when they leave, etc.
+- work out what information or tasks the OIT is suitable for
+- identifying other champions for the OIT

+... as well as many other related responsibilities.

+If this list seems burdensome, ask yourself if the OIT is really worth the effort or not.

-Without a specific individual being responsible these types of ‘housekeeping’ activities they often get overlooked and in time this causes difficulties.
+Without a specific individual being responsible, these activities can easily get overlooked.
+In time, this can cause difficulties such as ambiguity about the OITs approval status.
 Especially important is ensuring a good handover from one custodian to another if the tool is becoming critical to the business unit.
-Often when the tool is first used an individual sets up an account and grants others access to that account.
-If the account holder leaves, granting and closing access can become impossible.
-As the tools are not supported by MoJ technology solving this could be very difficult.
+Often, when the tool is first used, someone sets up an account and grants others access to that account.
+If the account holder leaves, granting and closing access might become difficult or even impossible.
+Solving problems of this kind for tools that are not recognised or supported by MOJ technology can be very difficult.
 It probably makes sense for the individual that sets up the account to also be the custodian.

 ### Definition